raedwulf/nsdnet/README.md

 	$ playernsd/playernsd

-The interface plugin and driver plugin are loaded by the example.cfg configuration file.
-Copy this to the directory where you built the example and execute Player:
+The interface plugin and driver plugin are loaded by the nsdnet_example.cfg configuration file.
+A supplied example, nsdnet_example.cfg, can be loaded as follows:

-	$ player nsdnet_example.cfg
+	$ player $PSINSTALLPATH/share/stage/worlds/nsdnet_example.cfg

 In a separate terminal, execute the client program:

 	$ ./nsdnet_client id

-The id is a number, (0 or 1) to specify which node you want to run.
+The id is a number, (``0`` or ``1``) to specify which node you want to run.

 You should see commands, data and requests moving between the client and the driver.